l6b7/linux-k4/README.md

 ## Description

-The setup that I use is arch linux with dwm
+The setup that I use is arch linux with dwm anything else is pretty trival in terms of functioning OS

-The desktop experience is created by

-scripts patches and programs that work well with each other.
+The desktop experience is created by scripts patches and programs that work well with each other.

 ## Core programs